camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/embeddability.html.md

     }
     ```

-    The `org.camunda.bpm.engine.rest.*RestServiceImpl` classes contain the methods as structured in this documentation.
-    `ProcessEngineRestServiceImpl` adds the functionality that different engines may be addressed.
-    If it is not included, the default engine will always be used and `/engine/{name}` URLs will not be available.
+    `CamundaRestResources.getResourceClasses()` contains two JAX-RS resources that serve as the entry points.
+One of these (`org.camunda.bpm.engine.rest.impl.NamedProcessEngineRestServiceImpl`) provides all of the REST resources listed in this document on paths beginning with `/engine/{name}` while the other (`org.camunda.bpm.engine.rest.impl.DefaultProcessEngineRestServiceImpl`) provides access to the default engine's resources on the root path `/`.

+    To restrict the exposed REST resources to specific types (e.g. only process-definition-related methods), a subclass of `org.camunda.bpm.engine.rest.impl.AbstractProcessEngineRestServiceImpl` can be implemented and registered with the JAX-RS application.
+Such a subclass can control which resources get exposed by offering JAX-RS-annotated methods.
+See the sources of `NamedProcessEngineRestServiceImpl` and `DefaultProcessEngineRestServiceImpl` for an example. **Note**: The path to a subresource should always match the path defined in the subresource's interface.

-    `JacksonConfigurator` is required to correctly configure the serialization of date fields.
+    The configuration class `JacksonConfigurator` is required to correctly configure the serialization of date fields.
     You may also have to add the following Jackson providers: `org.codehaus.jackson.jaxrs.JacksonJsonProvider`,
     `org.codehaus.jackson.jaxrs.JsonMappingExceptionMapper` and `org.codehaus.jackson.jaxrs.JsonParseExceptionMapper`.
     Depending on the runtime environment, this may not be necessary.